DVT/Blood Clots Symptoms, Causes and Risk Factors

 What Are the Symptoms of DVT

-The symptoms of deep vein thrombosis are swelling and pain of in the leg, unusual redness and a “Charley horse” like throbbing described by some patients.
-A blood clot that has traveled to the lung may cause a feeling of breathlessness, chest pain, coughing up blood, and dizziness, accompanied by anxiety and rapid heartbeat.
+The symptoms of deep vein thrombosis are swelling and pain, unusual redness and a “Charley horse” like throbbing in the affected limb, usually the leg.
+A blood clot that has traveled to the lung and caused a pulmonary embolism may cause a feeling of breathlessness, chest pain, coughing up blood, and dizziness, accompanied by anxiety and rapid heartbeat.

 Symptoms of pulmonary embolism may also be confused for those of a heart attack, pneumonia and other conditions that cause cough, chest pain and rapid heartbeat.

 There are many different factors that can increase a person’s risk of developing DVT and PE.